NATO Air Training Command – Afghanistan: Locations

-Green On Blue Attacks
+Green-on-blue attacks

 On April 27, 2011, nine NATC-A members were killed when one of the AAF members turned his weapon on the NATO advisors.
 They were Lt Col Frank Bryant, Maj Jeff Ausborn, Maj Dave Brodeur, Maj Phil Ambard, Maj Ray Estelle, Maj Charles Ransom, Capt Nate Nylander, MSgt Tara Jacobs Brown and LTC Jim McLaughlin (Ret).
-While it will never be fully understood why this attack occurred, this changed the dynamic of the advising mission.
-Since then, some NATO personnel fulfill the role of a "guardian angels" to watch over others as train and work with their Afghan counterparts and NATO rules of engagement have evolved to increase personnel security.
+After this, some NATO personnel fulfilled the role of "guardian angels" to watch over those training their Afghan counterparts, and NATO rules of engagement evolved to increase personnel security.
 Additionally, the Afghan Ministry of Defense instituted a more rigorous process of vetting AAF personnel including biometric testing and establishing "counter-infiltration" units to root out possible Taliban agents or sympathizers.